ChristopherJonMyers/Espresso-Temperature-Controller/README.md

-# EspressoPID
+# Espresso Temperature Controler
-Add temperature control functionality to the Rancilio Silvia.
+Add temperature control functionality to the Rancilio Silvia and live temperature readout via Flask web app.
 _(sowftware should work for other machines, but hardware setup might be different.)_

 ## What You Will Need